MicrosoftDocs/windows-insider/wip/flight-hub/index.md

 ## Windows 10 November 2021 Update (21H2)

-The Windows 10 November 2021 Update is now available - [see details here in this blog post](https://blogs.windows.com/windowsexperience/2021/11/16/how-to-get-the-windows-10-november-2021-update/).
+The [Windows 10 November 2021 Update](https://blogs.windows.com/windowsexperience/2021/11/16/how-to-get-the-windows-10-november-2021-update/) was released to the world starting on November 16th, 2021.
 [The final build for this update is Build 19044.1288](https://blogs.windows.com/windows-insider/2021/10/21/preparing-the-windows-10-november-2021-update-for-release/).

 | Build | Release Preview | ISO
 |------|------|------|